Overview of District of Columbia Mortgages

-An adjustable-rate mortgage is what it sounds like – a mortgage whose interest rate can “adjust” over time.
+An adjustable-rate mortgage, or ARM, is exactly what it sounds like – a mortgage whose interest rate can “adjust” over time.
 After an introductory period that can last for between one and 10 years, your lender has the right to adjust your mortgage interest rate up or down once a year.
 The total increase over the loan term is capped in the mortgage documents, but adjustable-rate mortgages can still leave homeowners with monthly payments that are higher than they can afford.
 However, if you think you’ll sell the home before the introductory period ends, you may decide to take advantage of the lower rates that prevail during the initial periods on ARMs.

 Washington, D.C.
 Mortgage Resources